c-neto/carlosneto.dev/_sources/blog/2024/2024-02-08-starship-zsh.md.txt

 - [python](https://starship.rs/config/#python): The current activated virtualenv;
 - [kubernetes](https://starship.rs/config/#kubernetes): The Kubernetes context name.
 Based on the name, I applied the different styles to explicit the study, tests, and production workloads.

+> Check my `~/.config/starship.toml` entire content: <i class="fab fa-github"></i> [c-neto/ansible-configure-fedora/files/dotfiles/starship.toml](https://github.com/c-neto/ansible-configure-fedora/tree/main/files/dotfiles/starship.toml)

 ## My favorite ZSH options (_setopt_)

-Some behaviors in the ZSH can be enabled based on list of the [ZSH Options](https://zsh.sourceforge.io/Doc/Release/Options.html).
+Some usually features (like comments, history file) from other shells like _Bash_ or _Fish_ must be explicit enabled in ZSH.
+These features are enabled by `$ setopt` command in `~/.zshrc`.
+You can get all options available in the `$ zle -al` command execution or in the following [ZSH Options Reference](https://zsh.sourceforge.io/Doc/Release/Options.html).

 Check the options that I enabled:

 - `INTERACTIVE_COMMENTS`: Enable comments "#" expressions in the prompt shell;
 - `APPEND_HISTORY`: Append new history entries to the history file;